-Rady Children’s Institute for Genomic Medicine: Part of Rady Children’s hospital in San Diego, the Genomics Institute offer rapid whole genome sequencing for infants to identify genetic diseases.
-Research at the institute focuses on precision medicine and rare disease.
+Rady Children’s Institute for Genomic Medicine: Part of Rady Children’s Hospital in San Diego, the Genomics Institute offer rapid whole genome sequencing for infants to identify genetic diseases.
+Research at the institute focuses on precision medicine and rare diseases.

 Scripps Research: Scripps Research is one of the largest private, non-profit research institutes in the world and has been hailed as the most influential research centre globally.
 Work focuses on all aspects of biomedical research and multiple Nobel Laureates are among the faculty.